 Photocopies – Photos – Scans

-- The photocopying of books or archival material is undertaken only by the staff of the HARH.
-In the case of a large number of photocopies or a heavy workload of staff, photocopies are available to the researcher within one to five working days of the request.
+- Photocopying of books or archival material is undertaken only by HARH staff.
+In case of a large number of photocopies or a heavy workload for the personnel, photocopies are available to the researcher within one to five working days after the request.

-- Photocopies may not exceed 30% of the pages of the book- magazine.
-Total book playback is not allowed.
+- Photocopies cannot exceed 30% of the pages of the book – journal.
+The total reproduction of books is not permitted.

-- To protect manuscripts, rare forms, old books and newspapers from wear and tear, they are not photocopied.
-The photocopying of typed files is carried out after an assessment by the responsible official and on the basis of the condition of the material.
+- To protect against deterioration, manuscripts, rare printed books, old books and newspapers are not photocopied.
+Photocopying of typed records is done after an assessment by the officer in charge and on the basis of the condition of the material.

 - Each order may not exceed 10 archival collections.
-Ordering documents cannot fully cover an archival collection of more than five pages.
-Also, the order may not exceed 30 % of the large archival collections.
-In exceptional cases it is permissible to reproduce more archival collections or to completely reproduce archival collections with the permission of the HARH Board of Directors.
+A document order may not completely cover an archival collection of more than five pages.
+In addition, the order may not exceed 30 % of large archival collections.
+In exceptional cases, the reproduction of several archival collections or the total reproduction of archival collections is permitted with the permission of the HARH Board.

-- The researcher who wishes to have photographic copies of archival material of the HARH submits the relevant order to the responsible official and is charged the corresponding costs.
-For photographic copying, photographers associates of the HARH are used, with whom the researcher negotiates for the corresponding expenses.
+- A researcher wishing to have photographic copies of HARH archival material shall submit the relevant order to the responsible officer and shall be charged the corresponding costs.
+Photographic copying shall be carried out by HARH associate photographers, with whom the researcher shall negotiate the corresponding costs.

-- The photographing of the material by a non-HARH photographer is done at the request of the researcher and permission of the HARH Board of Directors In any case, the material is transferred to the photographers only by the HARH staff.
-Negative or original material remains in the possession of the HARH.
+- Taking photos of the material by a photographer not affiliated to the HARH is carried out at the request of the researcher and with the permission of the HARH Board.
+In any case, the material is transferred to the photographers only by HARH staff.
+The negatives or the original material remain in the possession of the HARH.

-- The digital reproduction of archival material by HARH staff takes place at the request of the researcher, and is done by consultation, at a time depending on the number of documents to be digitized.
+- The digital reproduction of archival material by HARH staff is carried out at the request of the researcher, and is carried out by agreement, within a timeframe that depends on the number of documents to be digitized.

-- The use of cameras, video cameras and scanners by the researcher himself for the reproduction of books or archival material is permitted only at the request of the investigator and with the permission of the HARH official responsible.
+- The use of the researcher’s own cameras, video cameras and scanners for the reproduction of books or archival material shall be permitted only at the request of the researcher and with the permission of the HARH staff member in charge.

-- For the study or reproduction of audiovisual material (oral testimonies recorded on cassettes or CDs or videotaped on cassettes) the tape recorder or CD recorder or HARH video is used.
-The use of a tape recorder or CD recorder or video of the researcher shall not be permitted until a special permission from the HARH Board of Directors.
+- For the study or reproduction of audiovisual material (oral testimonies recorded on cassettes or CDs or video tapes), the tape recorder or CD recorder or the HARH video recorder shall be used.
+The use of the researcher’s tape recorder or CD recorder or video is not permitted except with specific permission from the HARH Board.

-- Each order may not exceed 10 oral testimonials.
-Also, the order may not exceed 30% of each oral testimony.
-In exceptional cases it is permissible to reproduce more oral testimonies or to reproduce oral testimonies completely with the permission of the HARH Board of Directors.
+- Each order may not exceed 10 oral testimonies.
+Also, the order cannot exceed 30% of each oral testimony.
+In exceptional cases, the reproduction of more oral testimonies or the total reproduction of oral testimonies is permitted with the permission of the HARH Board.

 Publications – Productions

-- In each edition, documentary, film or other production in which archival material of the HARH is used, the indication of the source “Historical Archive of Refugee Hellenism” of the Municipality of Kalamaria is mandatory.
-Otherwise the HARH reserves the right to criminal prosecution.
+- In every publication, documentary, film or any other kind of production in which archival material of HARH is used, the indication of the source “Historical Archive of Refugee Hellenism” of the Municipality of Kalamaria is obligatory.
+Otherwise, HARH reserves the right of criminal prosecution.

-- The total reproduction / publication of a series of archival collections requires the approval of the HARH Board of Directors, to which the person concerned applies.
-The granting of the approval shall be accompanied by the determination of the amount of the publishing rights received by the HARH.
+- For the total reproduction / publication of a series of archival collections, the approval of the HARH’s Board of Directors is required, to which the interested party submits an application.
+The granting of the authorization is accompanied by the determining of the amount of the publishing royalties, which the HARH shall collect.

-- Use of archival material, if intended for commercial publications, is charged after a special agreement with the Board of Directors.
+- The use of archival material, if intended for commercial publications, shall be charged following a specific agreement with the Board of Directors.

-- Archival material is the intellectual property of the HARH.
-Therefore, all the provisions of the Intellectual Property Act, which expressly prohibits the user from granting, supplying or selling to third parties, archival material of the HARH, apply.
+- The archival material constitutes the intellectual property of the HARH.
+Therefore, all provisions of the copyright law apply, which expressly prohibits the user from transferring, supplying or selling to third parties any archival material of the HARH.

-- Researchers using archival material from the HARH in their studies are required to submit a copy of their work to the HARH library.
+- Researchers who use archival material from the HARH in their studies are required to submit a copy of their work to the HARH library.

-Each August the HARH remains closed to the research public for the necessary work of classification of archival material.
+In August of each year the HARH is closed to the research public for the necessary work of classifying the archival material.

-The Regulation was adopted by the 4th decision of the 3rd meeting of the HARH Board of Directors in 2002.
+The regulations were approved by the 4th decision of the 3rd meeting in 2002 of the HARH Board.